AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Quick_Start_Define_a_Data_View.md

 ```

 ### Expected result
 We’re back to a wide table, but the field ids are now distinct.
-The suggested/default values of the Available Fields’ `.Label` property includes {DistinguisherValue}, so if using those defaults, the impact of adding a Distinguisher is immediately clear.
+The suggested/default values of the Available Fields’ `.Label` property includes {IdentifyingValue}, so if using those defaults, the impact of adding an identifying field is immediately clear.

 ```json
 HTTP 200 OK